ArcBees/dev-site/site/src/main/markdown/gwtp_v2/security/index.md

 }
 ```

-By using `canReveal()` when a certain condition is met, in this case a user is logged in, GWTP will automatically use the Gatekeeper to ensure the access the to Presenter is authorized.
+By using `canReveal()` when a certain condition is met, in this case if a user is logged in, GWTP will automatically use the Gatekeeper to ensure access to the Presenter is authorized.

 ## Gatekeeper Annotations
 ### @DefaultGatekeeper